 Year 10 (14+) Entry

-Year 10, or Upper 5, is an important year as it is the start of GCSEs.
+Year 10, or Lower 5, is an important year as it is the start of GCSEs.

-Year 10 is not a usual intake year for the school.
-We will only accept applications for Year 10 (14+) entry into the school if we have spaces in that year.
+Year 10 is not a key entry point into the school and we will only accept applications for entry if we have places available.
 Please check with the Admissions Team before registering as the registration fee is non-refundable.

 For Year 10 (14+) entry we consider three things:

-- Entrance Assessments in English, Mathematics and General Knowledge
+- Entrance examinations in English, Mathematics, and Non-Verbal Reasoning

-- a confidential report form your child's current school
+- a confidential report from your child's current school

 Below we set out the process for applying for Year 10 (14+).
-Click on the arrows next to the headings to find out more about the different aspects of applying to Year 10.
-If you have any further queries, please do not hesitate to contact the Admissions Team on 01372 822423 or email firstname.lastname@example.org
+If you have any further questions, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com

 Key Dates for applying for Year 10 (14+)